ITV’s Dancing on Ice will return this weekend following a one week break.

 Partner: Brendyn Hatfield

-Musician and rapper Lady Leshurr will be bringing her free-styling skills to the rink to the Dancing on Ice line-up.
+Musician and rapper Lady Leshurr has been bringing her free-styling skills to the rink to the Dancing on Ice line-up.

 The 30-year-old, best known for her tracks Queen’s Speech and Don’t Believe You, announced the news on Kiss Breakfast, alongside hosts, Diversity’s Jordan Banjo and Dancing on Ice 2019 runner-up Perri Kiely.